mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

     (for use as a heuristic in distributing `RDY` state).

 The implementation is surprisingly straightforward.
-Despite the eventually consistent nature of Serf we can improve propagation and convergence by periodically re-gossiping - and use that as an additional form of liveness.
+Despite the eventually consistent nature of Serf, we can improve propagation and convergence by periodically re-gossiping the existence of topics and channels - and use that as an additional form of "liveness".

 The challenge is in maintaining the simplicity of bootstrapping a cluster.